apahl/mol_frame/README.md

 The code is written and tested on Ubuntu 17.04 / 17.10 and Python 3.6 and is intended for use in the Jupyter Notebook.

 The main class is the MolFrame, which is a wrapper around a Pandas dataframe, exposing all DataFrame methods and extending it with some chemical functionality from the RDKit.
-The underlying DataFrame is contained in the MolFrame.data object and always be accessed directly, if necessary.
+The underlying DataFrame is contained in the MolFrame.data object and can always be accessed directly, if necessary.

 See the accompanying [Tutorial](tutorials/tutorial1.ipynb) notebook for further examples.